 - Anan Wildlife Observatory: When the fish are running, you can see many dozens of black bears feeding in a salmon stream from close at hand.
 Access is easiest from Wrangell.
 See p.
-121. - Pack Creek (Admiralty Island): The brown bears of the island, which is more thickly populated with them than anywhere else on earth, have learned to ignore the daily visitors who stand on the platforms at Pack Creek.
+126. - Pack Creek (Admiralty Island): The brown bears of the island, which is more thickly populated with them than anywhere else on Earth, have learned to ignore the daily visitors who stand on the platforms at Pack Creek.
 Access is by air from Juneau.
 See p.
-167. - Katmai National Park: During the July and September salmon runs, dozens of giant brown bears congregate around Brooks Camp, where, from wooden platforms a few yards away, you can watch the full range of their behaviors.
+172. - Katmai National Park: During the July and September salmon runs, dozens of giant brown bears congregate around Brooks Camp, where, from wooden platforms a few yards away, you can watch the full range of their behaviors.
 Flight services from Kodiak also bring guests at any time of the summer to see bears dig clams on the park's eastern seashore.
 See "Katmai National Park" and "Kodiak: Wild Island" in chapter 10. - Kodiak Island: The island's incredible salmon runs nourish the world's largest bears, Kodiak brown bears; pilots know where to find them week to week, landing floatplanes as near as possible.
 See p.
-436.
+437.

-• Denali National Park: The park offers the best and least expensive wildlife-viewing safari in the state.
+Denali National Park: The park offers the best and least expensive wildlife-viewing safari in the state.
+Passengers on the buses that drive the park road as far as mile 63 usually see at least some grizzlies.
+See chapter 8.